tamartsi/Gendered_indices_and_insomnia/4_create_table2.md

 }
 ```

-# Prepare a table of results: gender is exposure
+# Prepare a table of results: sex is exposure

 ```r